tomidea/darey-masterclass/week1/Saturday.md

    5. Penetration testing
    6. End to End testing
 5. More secured application/infrastructure since DevOps also strongly considers security in the process - DevSecOps
-6. Because both apps and infrastructure is automated, it is easy to replicate the entire stack to the exact state it was before it got destroyed, and the software cna be back in business in just minutes.
+6. Because both apps and infrastructure is automated, it is easy to replicate the entire stack to the exact state it was before it got destroyed, and the software can be back in business in just minutes.
 You dont have to remember any documentations, or follow checklists in whatever order.
 Simply executing DevOps code solves this problem.
 7. Much more happier customers.
 8. Much quicker feedback for further improvements